 The number of on-demand services in the market is helping to drive up original content spending budgets.
 Consumers are hungry for unique and original stories, and providers are trying to win subscribers by providing high-quality content consumers can’t find anywhere else.

 The biggest original content spenders include:

-- Peacock: Comcast is spending $2 billion on content for its new service in the first two years.
+- Peacock: Comcast expects to spend $5 billion on content in the next few years.